Last Updated on July 4, 2023

 Feeding (Diet and Nutrition) of Australian Shepherd Bernese Mountain Dog

-An Australian Shepherd Bernese Mountain Dog mix diet can be mixed and slightly varied due to their different heritage in terms of parents.
-In general, if you are confused about which food to start them on, you can choose to feed them raw cooked meat and other raw foods until you get a proper diet chart from a vet.
+An Australian Shepherd Bernese Mountain Dog mix diet can be mixed and slightly varied due to their diverse heritage in terms of parents.
+In general, if you need clarification about which food to start, you can feed them raw cooked meat and other raw foods until you get a proper diet chart from a vet.

-Otherwise, you can choose to start feeding them dry dog kibbles, as these dogs are medium-large in size, you should try to feed them at least twice a day along with constant supply of water to keep your mix dog well hydrated.
-Make sure to choose a diet that includes high amount of calcium for your mix dog to avoid general health problems of dogs such as Hip or Joint dysplasia.
+Otherwise, you can start feeding them dry dog kibbles; as these dogs are medium-large, you should try to feed them at least twice a day with a constant water supply to keep your mix dog well hydrated.
+Make sure to choose a diet that includes a high amount of calcium for your mix dog to avoid general health problems of dogs such as Hip or Joint dysplasia.

 Common Health Problems of Australian Shepherd Bernese Mountain Dog

-Australian Shepherd Bernese Mountain Dog mix breeds can often face some of the common problems faced by purebred dog, although the scale can be lower as these are mixed breeds.
+Australian Shepherd Bernese Mountain Dog mix breeds often face some common problems a purebred dog faces.
+However, the scale can be lower as these are mixed breeds.

 Some common health problems of Australian Shepherd Bernese Mountain dog mix can include:

-- Joint Dysplasia: This is one of the most common issues faced by both purebred and mix dog breeds.
+- Joint Dysplasia: This is one of the most common issues faced by both purebred and mixed dog breeds.
 The symptoms can vary, from trouble running to being less active than usual.

-- Epilepsy: Since the Australian Shepherd is slightly prone to this, a mix breed of this might slightly be susceptible to such.
+- Epilepsy: Since the Australian Shepherd is slightly prone to this, a mixed breed of this might be slightly susceptible to such.

-- Eye problems: Cataracts and other sort of eye issues may manifest in an Australian Shepherd Bernese Mountain dog mix breed.
+- Eye problems: Cataracts and other eye issues may manifest in an Australian Shepherd Bernese Mountain dog mix breed.

-- Canine Bloat: Another common disease faced by dogs who consume their food and water too rapidly, this condition can be fatal if not treated in time as it causes a certain twisting of the stomach.
+- Canine Bloat: Another common disease faced by dogs who consume their food and water too rapidly; this condition can be fatal if not treated in time as it causes a particular twisting of the stomach.

-- Gum diseases: As an Australian Shepherd Bernese Mountain dog mix might be prone to biting down on something unhygienic, it may cause them issues related to the gums and will require a visit to the vet.
+- Gum diseases: As an Australian Shepherd, Bernese Mountain dog mix might be prone to biting down on something unclean; it may cause issues related to the gums and require a vet visit.

-These are some of the few common health issues faced by an Australia Shepherd Bernese Mountain Dog mix.
-If you are curious about what other problems they may face, you will do good to try and visit your vet to consult about it.
+These are some of the few common health issues an Australian Shepherd Bernese Mountain Dog mix faces.
+If you are curious about other problems they may face, you should visit your vet to consult about it.

-An Australian Shepherd Bernese Mountain dog mix can be hard to handle, but it doesn’t mean they are bad.
-On the contrary, these dogs due to their loyalty and active behaviour will often brighten up the dry atmosphere of a home and make you slightly happy.
+An Australian Shepherd Bernese Mountain dog mix can be hard to handle, but it doesn’t mean they are wrong.
+On the contrary, due to their loyalty and active behaviour, these dogs will often brighten up the dry atmosphere of a home and make you slightly happy.

-On the other hand, it will important for you to make sure to get these mix dog breeds from only a reputable breeder along with a health certificate and all tests done to ensure that these dogs are healthy and aren’t ridden with diseases at any point.
-If you have any other questions, don’t forget to comment below!
+On the other hand, it will be essential for you to get these mixed dog breeds from only a reputable breeder, along with a health certificate and all tests done to ensure that these dogs are healthy and aren’t ridden with diseases at any point.
+If you have any other questions, don’t forget to comment below.